ela-compil/BACnet/Docs/README.txt

 		2.5.11 DefaultWritePriority
 			Priorty level used for write operation.
 Can be changed without reboot.
+			<Ctrl><Alt> + 0 to 9 keys are shortcuts to change this value directly
+			from the main form (0: no priority to priority level 9, for others ... no shortcut): a sound is played.

 		2.5.12 YabeDeviceId
 			If this value is positive Yabe send response to Who-Is with this Bacnet